LordFireen/php-cron-scheduler/README.md

 ## Scheduling jobs

-By default all your jobs will try to run in background.
+By default, all your jobs will try to run in background.
 PHP scripts and raw commands will run in background by default, while functions will always run in foreground.
 You can force a command to run in foreground by calling the `inForeground()` method.
 **Jobs that have to send the output to email, will run foreground**.